Assistance programs Avery, Mitchell, Watauga, Yancey County.

-If you need help, find ways to get help with your rent, energy bills, free food, debt counseling, and foreclosure prevention.
+A number of financial assistance programs as well as free advice may be offered.
+This includes debt counseling, legal aid, and foreclosure prevention.
 A large number of non-profits, charities, and community action agencies in Watauga, Avery, Mitchell, and Yancey North Carolina may be able to provide assistance .Or even look for community action agency applications online.

 Rent assistance, free food, and funds for energy bills